grodansparadis/vscp/src/vscp/drivers/level2/rpigpio/docs/README.md

 	action-parameter is comma separated list with pins to turn off.

 #### SET
-    action-parameter is pinstate as binary
+    action-parameter is pin state as binary
 	bit-array (011110)

 #### PWM